cvat-ai/cvat/site/content/en/docs/manual/basics/creating_an_annotation_task.md

 ### RAW

-The `Raw` is a way of working with labels for an advanced user.
+The **Raw** is a way of working with labels for an advanced user.
-Raw presents label data in _json_ format with an option of editing and copying labels as text.
-The `Done` button applies the changes and the `Reset` button cancels the changes.

 ![](/images/image126.jpg)

+Raw presents label data in _.json_ format with an option of editing and copying labels as text.
+The **Done** button applies the changes and the **Reset** button cancels the changes.

 ### Data formats for a 3D task

 To create a 3D task, you must prepare an archive with one of the following directory structures:

 {{< tabpane >}}
 {{< tab header="Velodyne" >}}
 VELODYNE FORMAT